AnthonyRuffino/web-game/requirements/step-1-the-basics.md

 - ✅ Secondary action bar: Shift+Number keys 1-0 (10 slots)
 - ✅ Visual styling with lower opacity interior cells
 - ✅ Temporary highlighting (only during mouse press or key hold)
-- ✅ First macro implementation: "perspective" command bound to Control+0
+- ✅ Macro implementation: "perspective" command bound to Control+0
-- ✅ Support for future spell/item binding with key labels overlaid
+- ✅ Modularized action bar system for reuse

+## 🧩 Modularity & Technical Debt
+- Most foundational logic is now modularized under `core/` and `ui/` directories.
+- Some files are still large and could be further split for maintainability.
+- UI components (inventory, macro, skins) could be more reusable and DRY.
+- Homegrown module/dependency system; initialization is not fully orchestrated from a single entry point.

-## 🚀 Ready for Step 2
+## 🚦 Ready for Step 2
 Step 1 has been completed successfully.
 The game now has a solid foundation with:
 - Working player movement and controls
 - Dual camera perspectives